-Read Out Driver (ROD) The structure of the ROD is outlined in Fig. 13, Three main sections of the design are the control path, data ¤ow path, and the Digital Signal Processing(DSP) Farm.
-The control path section consists of two Xilinx Field Programmable Gate Arrays (FPGA) and a Texas Instruments Fixed Point Digital Processor (TI 320C6201 operating at 160MHz with 32MB SDRAM).
-The Program Reset Manager (PRM) FPGA functions as a VME slave controller, allowing read and write access to all ROD and BOC registers and a con£guration controller for all of the data path FPGAs.
-To enable the users to easily upgrade the £rmware on the ROD, the PRM FPGA allows VME access to an on-board Flash memory chip that stores the con£guration data for all of the data ¤ow path FPGAs.
-The Master DSP receives commands and transmits replies to the VME host and coordinates the con£guration, calibration and data-taking modes of the ROD.
-The ROD Controller FPGA is used in the control path as an interface for the Master DSP to the DSP farm, the BOC, and all of the internal ROD registers in the data ¤ow FPGAs.
-It also controls all of the required, data ¤ow path speci£c, real-time functions on the ROD, including serial transmission of commands to the FE modules (two independent command streams can be sent to two modules or group of modules), calibration mode trigger generation, and transmission of
+Read Out Driver (ROD) The structure of the ROD is outlined in Fig. 12.
+Three main sections of the design are the control path, data flow path, and the Digital Signal Processing(DSP) Farm.
+The control path section consists of two Xilinx Field Programmable Gate Arrays (FPGA) and a Texas Instruments Fixed Point Digital Processor (TI 320C6201 operating at 160 MHz with 32 MB SDRAM).
+The Program Reset Manager (PRM) FPGA functions as a VME slave controller, allowing read and write access to all ROD and BOC registers and a configuration controller for the data path FPGAs.
+To enable the users to easily upgrade the firmware on the ROD, the PRM FPGA allows VME access to an on-board flash memory chip that stores the configuration data for all of the data-flow-path FPGAs.
+The Master DSP receives commands and transmits replies to the VME host and coordinates the configuration, calibration and data-taking modes of the ROD.
+The ROD Controller FPGA is used in the control path as an interface for the Master DSP to the DSP farm, the BOC, and all of the internal ROD registers in the data flow FPGAs.
+It also controls all of the required, data-flow-path specific, real-time functions on the ROD, including serial transmission of commands to the FE modules (two independent command streams can be sent to two modules or group of modules), calibration mode trigger generation, and transmission of TIM generated triggers and fast commands.
+In summary, these are the main actions performed by the control path block: